TheBotlyNoob/CS50/CS50w/Final Project/README.md

 ---

-The api to login, register, logout, execute commands and get the command history for a user.
+The API to login, register, logout, execute commands and get the command history for a user.

 > ### `POST` /login
 >